uihilab/HydroCompute/README.md

-# HydroCompute - a computational library for hydrology
+# HydroCompute - a web-based client-side computational library for hydrology

 ## Table of Contents